OpenNTI/nti.dataserver/docs/content-anchoring.rst

 ===========

-This document describes the method in which anchorable content is modeled, and the methods used to convert ``NTIAnchorable`` content to and from DOM selections/ranges.
+This document describes the method in which anchorable content is modeled, and the methods used to convert ``Anchored`` content to and from DOM selections/ranges.

 Considerations